fremdgezockt/testing-game/README.md

  My Testgame for testing functions

-please use game.py to run the game
+please use game.py to run the game thanks for helping me with the game!